 And, here’s my Facebook account.

-I carry the same professional look across social channels.
+I carry the same professional look across every social channel I’m on.
 And, they match the picture that I use on my blogs.

-Funny, witty, casual, personal and conversational language all well on social media.
+Funny, witty, casual, personal and conversational language all work well on social media and can be a terrific media strategy.
 But, you can also keep it formal and professional.
-Just try to embody your brand values and stay authentic in your communication.
+Just try to embody your brand values and stay authentic and consistent in your communication across your social networks.

 Download this cheat sheet to learn how to create a social media branding strategy from scratch.